 Known problems in Linux Mint Debian

-- Make sure you're connected to the Internet (use Gnome Classic if you can't use Cinnamon)
+- Make sure the computer is connected to the Internet

 Login and password for the live session